alyshareinard/100-days-of-code/log.md

 **Thoughts:**  I'm feeling positive about this reset -- the key will be to keep it going!

 **Link to work:** ![Sketch of Wine-ventory app](IMG_1156.jpg)

+### R1D37: March 3, 2020

+**Today's Progress**: I spent a lot of time getting Giotto up and running (partly an issue with chasing down dependencies, but a bigger issue turned out to be an old version of Giotto that I had installed, which was messing with my new version.
+I deleted everything and started again and things finally worked).
+I also loaded a couple tutorials and installed the dependencies that were required for them.
+And I read a bit about the software.

+**Thoughts:**  Not too glamorous -- a bit tedious in fact, but forward motion is forward motion!

+**Link to work:**